GuillaumeGermain/CNN/README.md

-    copy the trained weights from one NN to another Here, only the first layer can be transferred as the structures are different This is enough to already increase the performance
+    copy the trained weights from one NN to another Here, only the first layer can be transferred as the structures are different This is enough to already increase the performance Of course, better results would have most been reached in much less time using a decent GPU.

     classifier_1 has 4M trainable parameters, classifier_1 only 1M although it is deeper
     Conv2D and MaxPool decrease a lot the features volume so it compresses this amount